Clifford-Deformed Compass Codes: Results and Discussion

 The thresholds of the ZXXZ$\square$-deformed compass codes increase with bias and surpass the XZZX surface code thresholds for moderate biases (Figure \ref{fig:TotalThresholds}).
 This improvement begins between $\eta = 10$ and $\eta = 25$ and is still observed when $\eta = 100$.
 Increasing the elongation parameter on these codes does lead to further improvement, but it becomes less relevant as the bias gets higher.
 We can understand the rapid increase in the thresholds by noting that both the low-weight and high-weight graphs of the ZXXZ$\square$-deformed codes (Figure \ref{fig:ZXXZonSq_l6_low}-\ref{fig:ZXXZonSq_l6_high}) restrict the spread of defects, which is not the case for the high-weight graphs of the XZZX$\square$-deformed codes (Figure \ref{fig:XZZXonSq_l6_high}).
-The XZZX surface code wins at lower biases because the high-weight graphs of the ZXXZ$\square$-deformed codes have a higher degree that that of the XZZX surface code.
+The XZZX surface code wins at lower biases because the high-weight graphs of the ZXXZ$\square$-deformed codes have a higher degree than that of the XZZX surface code.
 As the bias increases, the high-weight graph becomes less relevant in the decoding process.

-We also compare the logical error rates of the codes at physical error rates $p=0.05$ and $p=0.10$.
+We also compare the logical error rates of the codes at physical error rates $p=0.05$ and $p=0.10$ to evaluate subthreshold behavior (see Figure \ref{fig:l_4_d19_CDcomparisons}).
 The ZXXZ$\square$-deformed compass codes have the lowest logical error rates of the codes we consider at biases $10 \leq \eta \leq 100$.
-We compare the logical error rates to those of the XZZX surface code by plotting their ratios in Figure \ref{fig:l_4_d19_CDcomparisons} for codes with $\ell = 4$.
+We also compare the logical error rates to those of the XZZX surface code in Figure \ref{fig:l_4_d19_CDcomparisons} for codes with $\ell = 4$.
 We see similar behavior for higher elongation parameters.
-The CSS compass codes perform best at low biases, but their logical error rates grow much faster in comparison to those of the other codes the bias increases.
+The CSS compass codes perform best at low biases, but their logical error rates begin to increase after a particular bias whereas those of the other codes continue decreasing as the bias increases.
 The logical error rates of the ZXXZ$\square$ deformed codes are comparable to those of the XZZX surface code for biases greater than 10.

+We expect that the better performance of the ZXXZ$\square$-deformed elongated compass codes relative to the XZZX surface code in the code-capacity error model does not translate into an improvement in the circuit error model.
+The large stabilizers will require more complicated syndrome extraction circuits.
+To avoid the complication of circuit timing and syndrome extraction choices, we use a phenomenological model with weighted measurements (see Sec. \ref{sec:noisemodel}) to capture the loss of relative performance.